sath111/Digital-Logic-Design/README.md

 ## **thuchanh - Overview of the RISC 16-bit Single-Cycle Processor**
 * This is a 16-bit processor designed based on the RISC architecture and single-cycle execution model.
 It supports most basic instructions, including arithmetic, logic, memory access, and control flow.
 Each instruction is completed in a single clock cycle by integrating all functional stages - instruction fetch, decode, execute, memory access, and write-back - into one unified cycle.
-This design prioritizes simplicity and clarity, making it suitable for small-scale embedded applications.